scoconno/scoconno.github.io/Teaching/Metaphysics/Motion/Zeno.md

 + An inverted version of the paradox shows us that our traveler cannot begin to move.
 + A different paradox, the Achilles paradox, shows us that in a race between Achilles and a tortoise, where the tortoise is given a head start, Achilles could never catch-up and pass the tortoise.

+> The [second] argument was called “Achilles,” accordingly, from the fact that Achilles was taken [as a character] in it, and the argument says that it is impossible for him to overtake the tortoise when pursuing it.
+For in fact it is necessary that what is to overtake [something], before overtaking [it], first reach the limit from which what is fleeing set forth.
+In [the time in] which what is pursuing arrives at this, what is fleeing will advance a certain interval, even if it is less than that which what is pursuing advanced … .
+And in the time again in which what is pursuing will traverse this [interval] which what is fleeing advanced, in this time again what is fleeing will traverse some amount … .
+And thus in every time in which what is pursuing will traverse the [interval] which what is fleeing, being slower, has already advanced, what is fleeing will also advance some amount.
+(Simplicius(b) On Aristotle's Physics, 1014.10)

 ### Response 1: Reject C

 Some deny premise C by claiming that as we divide the distances of the journey, we should also divide the total time taken, and, further, that the sum of these infinite series of decreasingly short time intervals is still equal to a finite period of time.
 These denials assume that the argument for C is the following: